Danziger/swapper.js/README.md

 Classes
 -------

 In order to make Swapper.js work as it is supposed to do so, you need to define the following classes with the specified behavior.
+The `classNames` attribute can be changed to use custom class names, but it will be changed **in the prototype**, so all instances of Swapper will be affected.
+You can change them using the `options` argument of the constructor.
+We will see that in detail later.

- - `.pageMe`: Nothing to do.
+ - `.page`: Nothing to do.
 This class will be used just to automatically find the elements you want to use as _pages_ in the DOM.
 The automatic selection will be explained next.
+ - `.pageButton`:
  - `.currentPage`: This class will be used to mark the current _page_, so it must apply the proper CSS properties to make it show up.
 It can also use transitions to make the _pages_ appear and disappear nicely.
+ - `currentButton`:
  - `.deadPage`: This class is used to apply the same effects that `.currentPage` but just when a page dissapear.
 It will be used to fade away _pages_ that will be removed from the DOM once faded.
 Note that with the current implementation, the element will be removed when the `opacity` property's transition ends.

 Methods